 Yes, there are some questions that are similar to what you’ve learned at school – the easy ones, but higher scores demand higher performance, and higher performance demands having enough time to deal with harder challenges.
 You not only need to get the right answer, you need to get it fast!

 4) Improving mental agility needs a novel approach

-The way to improve mind flexibility begins with knowing what tools are available for you to use.
+The way to improve cognitive flexibility begins with knowing what tools are available for you to use.
 Not only rules, formulae, and vocabulary, but also when to avoid certain formulas, identify that no rule can be used, or use logic instead of simplifying difficult equations.

 The next step is learning to identify which tools can be used in each question.
 For example, there can be ten different tools for a particular question, and we usually tend to use the first one that comes to mind (usually the one that had been carved in our brain through years of practice and the one that takes longer to implement!).

 That is why we shouldn’t go straight to solving questions.
 Instead, we should start with thinking of all possible solutions to each question and all possible tools that we could use.
 It is only if we practice the switch between different ways of thinking without any time pressure (in our practice time) that we’ll be able to do it when the clock is ticking.